-- As the Faculty of Veterinary and Agricultural Sciences is located over several metropolitan and regional campuses, staff may be required to travel to, or work from, other sites and campuses as required. - You are required to have current vaccination status for Tetanus, Hepatitis A and B and Q fever. - A willingness to travel in the role, including in rural Victoria and interstate as necessary. - The successful applicant must possess a full driver's licence valid in the state of Victoria.
+- As the Faculty of Veterinary and Agricultural Sciences is located over several metropolitan and regional campuses, staff may be required to travel to, or work from, other sites and campuses as required. - This position will require physical activity including manual handling and animal restraint. - You are required to have current vaccination status for Tetanus, Hepatitis A and B and Q fever. - This role will be expected to adhere to Melbourne Veterinary School's infection control guidelines in addition to the agricultural industry's biosecurity standards.